On this page

 Preventive measures

-OPV is still recommended in many developing countries because of the higher risk of exposure to wild poliovirus, the low cost of the vaccine, the ease of its administration and its excellent capacity to provide population-level immunity.
+OPV is still used in many developing countries because of the higher risk of exposure to wild poliovirus, the low cost of the vaccine, the ease of its administration and its excellent capacity to provide population-level immunity.
 Polio eradication will ultimately require the synchronised cessation of OPV in order to prevent vaccine-derived cases.
-The cessation of type 2 polio in existing oral vaccines is currently under consideration, since wild type 2 polio was eradicated in 1998 and cases from type 2 are now caused only by vaccine-derived viruses.
+As demonstrated through the global coordination of bivalent OPV replacing trivalent OPV in 2016, following the eradication of type 2 wild poliovirus in 1999.

 Control of case